 Regular views that are dependent on a materialized view are automatically disabled by the database server if the materialized view is disabled.
 As a result, once you re-enable a materialized view, you must re-enable all dependent views.
 For this reason, you may want to determine the list of views dependent on the materialized view before disabling it.
 You can do this using the sa_dependent_views system procedure.
 This procedure examines the ISYSDEPENDENCY system table and returns the list of dependent views, if any.

-You can grant privileges on disabled objects.
-Privileges on disabled objects are stored in the database and become effective when the object is enabled.
+You can grant permissions on disabled objects.
+Permissions to disabled objects are stored in the database and become effective when the object is enabled.

 |Copyright © 2012, iAnywhere Solutions, Inc. - SQL Anywhere 12.0.1|